ethantruelove/WSS2017/README.md

 Project Title: Analyzing Wikipedia Article Sets with the Wolfram Language

 Project Description: Find out relationships between articles in the 'Computational X' field on Wikipedia and see how they compare to their non-computational counterparts.
 Link analysis will be performed to view communities within the set of computational Wikipedia articles.
-Additional information pertaining to edit histories will be shown.
+Information incorporating edit counts over time has been added in addition to information on contributions made by top editors.